 12 Principles of Animation With Examples

 These basic twelve Principles of animation were accustomed to guide production.
 About inventive discussions further to coach young animators higher and quicker.
 These 12 animation principles became one of the foundations of hand-drawn cartoon character animation.

 01. Squash and Stretch

 The most important aspect of this principle is that the size of an object does not change when squash or extended.
 If the length of a ball is stretched vertically, its breadth has to contract parallel also.

 It is additionally well-known is concerning translating the mood and Intention of a scene into specific character positions and actions.

 04. Straight Ahead Action& Pose to Pose Action

 Straight Ahead and Pose to pose to create the character moves and through the action.
 One step at a time till the action is finished.
 Motion capture and dynamics simulations, even 3d rotoscoping, are clearly the straight-ahead techniques of computer animation.

 Pose to pose to create the action of the scene.
-It became the quality animation technique as a result of it breaks down structured motion into a series of clearly outlined key poses.
+It became the quality animation technique as a result of it breaks down the animation into a series of clearly outlined key poses.

 05.Follow Through Action& Overlapping Action